SingularityIndonesia/Func-It/README.md

 ### 3. Infix
 Many useful infix functions in it.
 Ex:

 You can alter list inside monad.
-You can do many things, such appending to list, get elem index. etx.
+You can do many things, such appending to list, get elem index. etc.
 ```kotlin
 val a = (1..5).toList().some()
 val b = a + 6 // result = Some([1,2,3,4,5,6])